 Parents may be prosecuted if they do not fulfil their legal obligations in regard to enrolment and attendance of their child at school, or participation in an eligible option.
 An authorised officer from either a school or region can seek consent from their Regional Director to refer a case to the Queensland Police Service to consider prosecution.
 However there are a range of circumstances where the legal obligations of parents do not apply.
 For clarity, it is recommended that separate notices and General Briefing Notes are prepared for each individual child (or young person).

 From time to time a student may be absent from their educational program.
 Parents comply with their compulsory schooling or compulsory participation obligation by providing a satisfactory reason for these absences, unless the student is an adult or it is not appropriate to contact the student’s parents, in which case an explanation should be sought directly from the student.
-Parents should provide a reason for a child’s absence as soon as possible after the absence.
+Parents should provide a reason for a child’s absence either before or on the day of the absence, or as soon as practicable.

 Early identification of students whose attendance is not regular is crucial to minimising student absences.
 Every Day Counts provides a five step process for improving school attendance.
-Schools must consider taking reasonable steps to follow-up unexplained absences as soon as possible or ideally within three days of the absence.
+Schools must notify parents of an unexplained absence of their child as soon as practicable on the day of the student’s absence (allowing time for parents to respond prior to the end of the school day), with continued follow up as practicable with parents.
 Schools and regions may need to work closely with other agencies to support parents to meet their obligations in regard to the enrolment and attendance or participation of their child.

 Prep is the first year of schooling in Queensland.
 While it is expected that students who are enrolled in Prep attend full-time, there is no legal obligation to do so where the student is below compulsory schooling age.
 Accordingly, the prosecution process does not apply to parents of students in Prep unless their children are of compulsory schooling age.
 Where there are attendance issues with Prep students, schools should emphasise the importance of attending Prep every school day through discussions with parents.